Although the griot is considered the main dish in Haitian cuisine, not too many people know about the history of the griot.

 Griot is made of pieces of pork shoulder that are salted, flavored, and then fried until crispy brown.
 It pairs beautifully with Haitian pikliz and fried plantains.

-Griots originated in the 13th century.
-Since the Mande empire’s inception, they have told stories upholding its history like a never-ending story.
+Griots, as storytellers and musicians, originated in the 13th century.
+Since the inception of the Mande empire, they have been narrating stories that uphold its history, akin to a never-ending tale.

-They share their stories through music by playing instruments such as the ngoni, kora, or balafon.
-In some families, it was the kora.
+They disseminate their stories through music, playing instruments such as the ngoni, kora, or balafon.
+In some families, the instrument of choice was the kora.

-The cut of pork associated with it was spared for Haitian citizens of the highest class and tourists because it was expensive meat.
-This is an example of how African Griots were respected in society.
+The cut of pork associated with the Haitian Griot was reserved for Haitian citizens of the highest class and tourists because it was considered expensive meat.
+This is analogous to how African Griots were respected in society.

 Haitian Griot Recipe